OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-Apache-0.1/README.md

 ### Typical prompts

-Claire-7B-0.1 was trained on diarized conversations, normalized in several formats.
+Claire-Mistral-7B-Apache-0.1 was trained on diarized French conversations.
+Please note that as a result, the model is prone to generate dialogues with disfluencies and other constructions common to spoken language.

-The possible formats for expected prompts are the following.
+During training, the dialogues were normalized in several formats.
+The possible formats for expected prompts are as follows:

 A monologue can be specified as a single line prompt (though keep in mind that Claire might still return a dialogue because of its training):
 ```python